WaKIDS isn’t a “test.” Kindergarten teachers observe children during everyday

 growth in the kindergarten year.

-Before October 31, kindergarten teachers complete an assessment of each
+Before October 31, teachers take an inventory of each child's developing

-Teachers observe children while they are engaged in classroom activities, and use what they learn about students' entering strengths to individualize student learning.
-Parents have the right to excuse their children from participation in this inventory.
-Parents wishing to do so should notify the building principal of their request in writing during the first week of school or as soon as possible thereafter.
+Parents who wish to excuse their children from participating in this inventory should notify their building principal in writing during the first week of school, or as soon as possible thereafter.